 Cannabidiol, or CBD, is on the rise in the modern consumer market.
 Feedback from consumers as well as researchers are overall positive and encouraging.
-Products containing CBD are not FDA regulating, meaning there is not an official dosing guideline.
-Despite the lack of a formal dosing guideline, best practices have been identified as quality guidelines.
+The UK's FSA currently recommends an upper limit of 70mg of CBD per day.

 Who Should Not Use CBD Products?

 It is important to start with this question because some confusion can be found in the safety of CBD.
 In 2011 a journal, Current Drug Safety, published a study on the safety and side effects of cannabidiol.
-The study concluded that chronic use and high doses of CBD are well tolerated in humans.
-Doses as high as 1,500 mg/day had no reported long term negative effects.
+The study concluded that chronic use of CBD are well tolerated in humans.
 In the conclusion, the studies do say that further studies are needed to rule out other scientific claims of negative side effects.
-Speaking with your doctor is the best way to determine if you should begin using NaturalWorks CBD products.

 People using other medication

 Not only does NaturalWorks CBD interact with some medications, causing the medication to be less effective, it can also cause more adverse side effects.
 For example, CBD can interact with pharmaceuticals particularly those that use the CYP 450 enzyme to metabolise.
 If you are taking other medications, consulting your doctor first is very important.

 Women in these situations should avoid CBD.
 Lack of studies being conducted have neither determined it safe or unsafe for them to use.
 In these situations, it is better to be safe than sorry.